kdrag0n/base16-kitty/README.md

 [Base16](https://github.com/chriskempson/base16) for the [kitty](https://github.com/kovidgoyal/kitty) terminal emulator

 # Installation
 Simply copy the contents of your desired color scheme into your `kitty.conf` file.
-If you already have a color scheme in your configuration, be sure to remove or comment it out.
+If you already have colors defined in your configuration, be sure to remove or comment it out.

 `kitty.conf` location:
  - Linux: `~/.config/kitty/kitty.conf`